DigonTech/WorkoutTracker/README.md

 WorkoutTracker
 ==============

-Android application for tracking your workout profress
+Android application for tracking your workout progress